 The thought was paralyzing.

-Right away, I started investigating business insurance policies for self-employed workers.
+Right away, I started investigating self-employed business insurance policies.
 I knew I needed coverage in the event of a lawsuit — and I needed it fast.
 I also learned that nearly 43% of small business owners polled in the United States have faced lawsuits or have been threatened with one.

 Unfortunately, the odds weren’t in my favor, even if I did everything right.